Digital divide: Libraries

 an "online indigenous digital library as part of public library services" was created in Durban, South Africa to narrow the digital divide by not only giving the people of the Durban area access to this digital resource, but also by incorporating the community members into the process of creating it.

 In 2002, the Gates Foundation started the Gates Library Initiative which provides training assistance and guidance in libraries.
+"Structural reforms in digital policy, equitable platform design, and affordable connectivity are necessary alongside community initiatives.

 In Kenya, lack of funding, language, and technology illiteracy contributed to an overall lack of computer skills and educational advancement.
 This slowly began to change when foreign investment began.
 In the early 2000s, the Carnegie Foundation funded a revitalization project through the Kenya National Library Service.
 Those resources enabled public libraries to provide information and communication technologies to their patrons.
 In 2012, public libraries in the Busia and Kiberia communities introduced technology resources to supplement curriculum for primary schools.
 By 2013, the program expanded into ten schools.